 Community Dance Kinnauri Kayang During the Festival of Flowers

 The custom of polyandry is practiced in Kinnaur.
 The system of polyandry began in Kinnaur in ancient times due to the geographical, social, economic and agrarian reasons.

-According to local belief, the Pandavas of Mahabharata came to kinnaur during their exile.
-The Pandavas married Draunpadi during the period and she became the wife of five husbands.
+According to local belief, the Pandavas of Mahabharata came to Kinnaur during their exile.
+The Pandavas married Draupadi during the period and she became the wife of five husbands.
 They might have adopted the custom from Kinnaur during their yearlong incognito in the area.

-With exception in some families, now this practice is becoming obsolete due to the advent of education and overall development.
+With the exception of some families, now this practice is becoming obsolete due to the advent of education and overall development.

 Timing of the Festival